-We may imagine Saul, therefore, setting sail from the Cydnus on his first travel to Jerusalem, in a Phoenician trader, under the patronage of the gods of Tyre, or in company with Greek mariners in a vessel adorned with some mythological emblem, like that Alexandrian corn ship which subsequently brought him to Italy, "whose sign was Castor and Pollux" (Acts 28:11).
+We may imagine Saul, therefore, setting sail from the Cydnus on his first travel to Jerusalem, in a Phoenician trader, under the patronage of the gods of Tyre, or in company with Greek mariners.
+The vessel he sailed on would be adorned with some mythological emblem, like that Alexandrian corn ship which subsequently brought him to Italy, "whose sign was Castor and Pollux" (Acts 28:11).

-To imagine incidents when none are recorded, and confidently to lay down a travel route to Jerusalem without any authority, would be inexcusable in writing on this subject.
-But to imagine the feelings of a Hebrew boy on his first visit to the Holy Land, is neither difficult nor blamable.
+To imagine the feelings of a Hebrew boy on his first visit to the Holy Land is neither difficult nor blamable.
 During this journey Saul had around him a different scenery and different cultivation from what he had been accustomed to, not a river and a wide plain covered with harvests of corn, but a succession of hills and valleys with terraced vineyards watered by artificial irrigation.

-If it was the time of a festival, many pilgrims would travel together in the same direction, to Jerusalem, with music and the songs of Zion.
-The ordinary road would probably be that mentioned in the Acts, which led from Caesarea through the town of Antipatris (Acts 23:31).
-But neither of these places would possess much interest for a "Hebrew of the Hebrews."
-The one was associated with the thoughts of the Romans and of modern times, the other had been built by Herod in memory of Antipater, his Idumaean father.
-But objects were not wanting of the deepest interest to a child of Benjamin.
+If it was the time of a festival, many pilgrims would travel together in the same direction to Jerusalem with music and the songs of Zion.
+The ordinary road would probably be that mentioned in Acts which led from Caesarea through the town of Antipatris (Acts 23:31).
 Those far hilltops on the left were close upon Mount Gilboa, even if the very place could not be seen where Israel lost their battle against the Philistines and King Saul lost his life (1Samuel 31:1 - 6).